-University College Birmingham is offering limited campus tours for prospective students who want to apply for 2021.
+University College Birmingham is offering campus tours for prospective students and applicants for 2022

 The campus tour will consist of a walking tour and will be undertaken by a Student Ambassador.
 Each tour will take approximately one hour and will include all facilities across our three sites – McIntyre House, Moss House and Summer Row.

-Please note academic staff will not be available to speak to.
+Please note the tour will not include our accommodation, and academic staff will not be available to speak to.

 Frequently asked questions